Danko-Lab/tfTarget/README.md

 	5) .TF.TRE.gene.txt for each TF whose motif is enriched in up/down TREs, and the TREs that contains the motif, and the putative target genes for the TRE.
-	   We recommend users to further filter the target genes of log2foldchange (and the pvalues) with the same diretion of change as the TRE by which it is regulated.
+	   We recommend users to further filter the target genes of log2foldchange (and the pvalues) with the same direction of change as the TRE by which it is regulated.

 Documents